 More about Dvorak Simplified Keyboard Layout

-Logitech K360 White
+Logitech K360 White (before modification) |

 I truly enjoy using this keyboard for all sorts of purposes.
 When I'm using my MacBook at my desk, I usually have it closed, in a drawer and connected to my 22" Acer monitor.
 This wireless keyboard, when combined with a wireless mouse, provides me the ability to use my MacBook just as if it were a desktop computer.
 When I go to work or to computer science lab sessions, sometimes I bring my keyboard with me just to have the familiarity and comfort of my own keyboard (not to mention the hygienic benefits).
 It conveniently has a slot to keep the nano-sized USB adapter and fits easily in my backpack.
 I've quickly become accustomed to going into the "Regional and Language Options" in the Windows Control Panel and adding the Dvorak layout as the default input.